Learn-NEAR/NCD.L1.sample--thanks/scripts/README.md

 ### Terminal **A**

 *This window is used to compile, deploy and control the contract*

+Note: Setting environment variables in .env might be easier.

 - Environment
   ```sh
   export CONTRACT=        # depends on deployment